MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### [.NET](#tab/net)

-> [!NOTE]
+> [!IMPORTANT]
-> Manually adding an Application Insights site extension via **Development Tools** > **Extensions** is deprecated.
-This method of extension installation was dependent on manual updates for each new version.
-The latest stable release of the extension is now [preinstalled](https://github.com/projectkudu/kudu/wiki/Azure-Site-Extensions) as part of the App Service image.
-The files are located in *d:\Program Files (x86)\SiteExtensions\ApplicationInsightsAgent* and are automatically updated with each stable release.
-If you follow the autoinstrumentation instructions to enable monitoring, it will automatically remove the deprecated extension for you.

-If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
+> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
 This arrangement prevents duplicate data from being sent.
 To learn more, see the [Troubleshooting section](#troubleshooting).

 > [!NOTE]
 > The combination of `APPINSIGHTS_JAVASCRIPT_ENABLED` and `urlCompression` isn't supported.
 For more information, see the explanation in the [Troubleshooting section](#appinsights_javascript_enabled-and-urlcompression-isnt-supported).